justdie386/luaohook/README.md

 luaohook is a fully cross platform global keyboard and mouse(just implemented that one! )hooks for lua, built around libuiohook, a C cross platform keyboard and mouse global hook library.

+For now i do not recommend using the mouse module because some features could be missing depending on your needs

 **INSTALLATION**

 The installation is done using xmake, please install it from xmake.io before doing anything